openownership/bods-dev-handbook/translations.md

 Therefore they need:

 Skills:
-* To be native speakers of the target language (Russian) and fluent in English (the source language).
+* To be native speakers of the target language and fluent in English (the source language).
 * To have extensive experience of talking and writing about beneficial ownership in the target language.
 * To be confident in using, or learning to use, Google sheets.